o3world/box/new.stuff/README.md

 * TODO: Merge this into original repo
 * TODO: get $USER variable to output correctly in vagrantfile so it doenst need to be hardcoded.
-* TODO: provide better documentation on how this works
+* TODO: provide better documentation on how/why this works
 * TODO: update URL for base.box in vagrantfile